influxdata/telegraf/plugins/inputs/snmp/README.md

 #### Table

 Use a `table` to configure the collection of a SNMP table.
+SNMP requests formed with this option operate similarly way to the `snmptable` command.

 Control the handling of specific table columns using a nested `field`.
 These nested fields are specified similarly to a top-level `field`.